netfoundry/edge-router-registration/ziti_router_auto_enroll/README.md

 - `--adminPassword`: Openziti Admin password
 - `--routerName`: Router name created in controller

-# Passing arguments values using Environmental Variables
+## Passing arguments values

+Besides passing in every argument with a --argumentName you can also use:

+  - OS Environment
+  - A Parameters file
+## Using Environmental Variables

 You can pass any argument vi OS Environmental variables.
 All argument are in all UPPER case.

 Example:  `export CONTROLLERFABRICPORT=123`

-# Passing arguments using parameter file
+## Using parameter file
 You can pass any argument vi paramter files.
 Json or Yaml format is supported.

 Example Json: